groonga/groonga/doc/source/reference/executables/groonga.rst

   * Daemon mode
   * Client mode

 There are common options in these modes.
-These common options is described later section.
+These common options are described later section.

 .. _groonga-executable-file-standalone-mode: